• Skip to Content

 About Liana Apostolova

 Liana Apostolova earned her M.D. from the Medical University, Sofia, Bulgaria.
-She completed her postdoctoral training at Ravenswood Hospital in Chicago and then the University of Iowa Hospitals and Clinics in neurology before serving as the Tichi Wilkerson-Kassel Dementia Fellow in the Department of Neurology at the University of California Los Angeles where she was founding director of the UCLA-Easton Alzheimer’s Center Neuroimaging Laboratory.
-Apostolova joined the IU School of Medicine in 2015 as professor of neurology, radiology, and medical and molecular genetics, and Barbara and Peer Baekgaard Chair in Alzheimer’s Disease Research and she directs the clinical core of the Alzheimer’s Disease Center at IU.
+She completed her postdoctoral training in neurology at Ravenswood Hospital in Chicago and the University of Iowa Hospitals and Clinics.
+She later served as the Tichi Wilkerson-Kassel Dementia Fellow in the Department of Neurology at the University of California Los Angeles where she was the founding director of the UCLA-Easton Alzheimer’s Center Neuroimaging Laboratory.
+Apostolova joined the IU School of Medicine (IUSM) in 2015 as a professor of neurology, radiology, and medical and molecular genetics, and Barbara and Peer Baekgaard Chair in Alzheimer’s Disease Research.
+She also directs the clinical core of the Alzheimer’s Disease Center at IU.

 Apostolova is the author or co-author of over 100 scholarly articles and 15 book chapters.
 Her work has been cited more than 12,000 times with an h-index of 57.
 She has served as the PI or co-PI on studies funded by the National Institutes of Health, National Institute on Aging, American Heart Association, Roche Diagnostics, and the Alzheimer’s Association.
 Among her awards are the AAN Research Award in Geriatric Neurology in 2010; the AFAR‐GE Healthcare Junior Investigator Award for Excellence in Imaging and Aging Research in 2010; the Dorothy Dillon Eweson Lecturer on the Advances in Aging Research for 2013 AHA; and the Alzheimer’s Association de Leon Prize in Neuroimaging, Senior Scientist Category in 2019.
 She was elected as a Fellow of the American Academy of Neurology in 2015.